InformaticsMatters/bandr/README.md

     `recovery.py`, where the operation and supported environment variables are explained.

-Assuming you've logged into Docker hub you can build the **latest** image with the following commands from the appropriate directory: -
+Assuming you've logged into Docker hub you can build and push the **latest** backup image with the following command from the `sql-backup`
+directory: -

     $ docker-compose build
     $ docker-compose push